aabbtree77/esp32-vpn/README.md

   logout
   Connection to 10.1.0.8 closed.
   ```

-  The broker becomes visible as if the VPN were a LAN, so you can run mosquitto_pub/sub commands directly even without ssh-ing to the machine that runs the MQTT broker.

   When you are able to connect from A to B, A's ./edgevpn --log-level debug will show a lot of information including the following lines:

   ```